A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy Sensors: Introduction

-\begin{itemize} \item \textbf{We present a novel approach for mental health assessment by establishing the largest and the most generalized dataset ever collected for both LDF and FS studies}: We address the need for robust datasets in the field by creating a novel data repository comprised of physiological signals captured using wearable devices.
-The dataset contains 132 patients, which is specifically chosen for its relevance to mental health and is further enriched by integrating self-reported DAS scores obtained through the validated depression, anxiety, and stress scale-21 (DAS-21) questionnaire. \item \textbf{Exploring numerous machine-learning algorithms for DAS prediction}: We move beyond traditional approaches that solely focus on achieving high prediction accuracy.
-We delve into the feasibility of utilizing various machine learning algorithms for predicting DAS levels. \item \textbf{Unveiling the \textit{``AI black box''} by using XAI}: Recognizing the critical role of interpretability in mental health applications, we employ XAI techniques to investigate the decision-making behind a machine learning model.
-By employing XAI, we aim to illuminate the specific features within the wearable device data that exert the strongest influence on the health issues prediction of a person. \end{itemize}
+\item \textbf{Unveiling the \textit{``AI black box''} by using XAI}: Recognizing the critical role of interpretability in mental health applications, we employ XAI techniques to investigate the decision-making behind a machine learning model.
+Using XAI, we aim to illuminate the specific features within the wearable device data that exert the strongest influence on the prediction of health issues of a person. \end{itemize}

 All related code and data are published online.